software-tools-books/js4ds/_en/server.md

   If we are running a server on our own computer for testing, we can use the name `localhost` to connect to it.
-  (Computers rely on a service called [DNS](../gloss/#g:dns) to find the machines assocaited with human-readable hostnames, but its operation is out of scope for this tutorial.)
+  (Computers rely on a service called [DNS](../gloss/#g:dns) to find the machines associated with human-readable hostnames, but its operation is out of scope for this tutorial.)
 - The [port](../gloss/#g:port) `1234`, which tells the client where to call the service it wants.
   (If a host is like an office building, a port is like a phone number in that building.